shotto42/invaders/README.md

 The libraries are installed under /usr/local/lib/

-Compile the Invaders Emulator:
+**Compile the Invaders Emulator:**
-Clone the project from GitHub [1] and type make to start the compilation.
+Clone the project from GitHub [1] and type make to compile the application.
 Go into the bin/ folder and type ./invaders to start the application.
 Make sure that the library path /usr/local/lib is part of the LD_LIBRARY_PATH system variable.
 If the application exits with a "symbol not found" error than add the lib path temporarily by executing the following command: